betsol/angular-input-modified/readme.md

 # angular-input-modified

-This AngularJS module adds additional properties and methods to the `ngModel` and `ngForm` controllers to provide end-user with facilities to detect and indicate form input modifications.
+This AngularJS module adds additional properties and methods to the `ngModel` and `ngForm` controllers as well as CSS classes to the underlying form elements to provide end-user with facilities to detect and indicate changes in form data.

 This extra functionality allows you to provide better usability for forms.
 For example, you can add decorations to the form elements that are actually changed.
 That way, user will see what values has changed since last edit.

-Also, you can reset form to it's initial state (cancel all user edits) with just a single call to `form.reset()` or lock new values (preserve new state) just by calling `form.$setPristine()`.
+Also, you can reset form to it's initial state (cancel all user edits) with just a single call to `form.reset()` or lock new values (preserve new state) just by calling augmented `form.$setPristine()` method.
 If you want, you can do this for individual input elements the same way.

+## Demos and examples

-Please see [the Demo][demo].
+Please see `/demos` directory or visit our [GitHub Pages][gh-pages].

----

 ## Decorations and animation

-This module adds `ng-modified` and `ng-not-modified` CSS classes to the input fields to indicate their state.
+This module adds `ng-modified` and `ng-not-modified` CSS classes (names are customizable) to the input fields to indicate their state.
 Use them in your CSS to decorate input fields.
 You can combine multiple classes in the same selector.
-For example this is the useful CSS selector to decorate as valid only modified elements: `input.ng-valid.ng-modified`.
+For example, use this convenient CSS selector to decorate modified elements as valid:
-This way target user will see what elements were actually changed.

-It also supports animations if `ngAnimate` module is present.

-### Example

 ``` css
 /** Decorating only modified inputs as valid */